blitz-js/blitzjs.com-translation/README.md

 ## Contributing to translations

-Check www.isreacttranslatedyet.com to see if your language already has a translation effort in progress.
-Click on "Track Progress" on the language you want to contribute to in order to receive further instructions.
+Check the `langs` folder if your language is being translated.
+If there is, add yourself to the maintainers list by opening a PR.
+If there isn't, start a new translation:

 ## Starting a new translation